odapg/LaTeXOutline/README.md

    Click on a section's *bullet* in the LaTeXOutline tab to copy the section's corresponding label in the clipboard.
 A message is given in the status bar below to indicate if this label has been found.

+### Known issues

+- LaTeXOutline does not work with multiple-files LaTeX projects.
+The commands `\input{other.tex}` are not taken into account.
+- Section numbering does not work with the use of the `cleveref` package or `\texorpdfstring` commands in a section.
+It is likely that many packages interfering with the `.aux` file can create issues as well.

 ### License

 This plugin is licensed under the MIT license.
 In particular, it is provided "as is", without warranty of any kind!